mof2/volterra/README.md

 # volterra
 Estimate Volterra series via Gaussian process regression using polynomial kernels

 We provide the Matlab package *poly_reg* and the Python package *preg* for the same purpose.
-The Python package is currently under development and not yet publicly available.

 ## The *preg* package (Python)
 *preg* is a Python module for doing Gaussian process regression [1] using a polynomial